NagendraNerisala/AutomationFramework/README.md

 **Prerequisites:**
 1. Java openjdk-20.0.1 and above

-2. Maven Plugin installed and configured in IDE.
+2. Maven Plugin installed and Enabled in IDE.

 3. Cucumber Java , Gherkin , TestNG Plugins are installed from marketplace and Enabled in IDE.